These organisations know their Why and Higher Purpose.

 This is illustrated in this short article The Goosebumps Test

 But here’s the real win when you do this for your team, department, or organisation: You get to manage less and lead more.
 So it’s more fun!
 You don’t need to check up on people so much, as they are more clear about what’s really important and in which direction we’re all heading.
 What’s more, we find that decision making can be passed lower in the organisation – lower and closer to the action.

-When we look at how we employ people at the moment, there is a lot of management and a lot of rules and policies.
-These do not seem to be sourced from enabling people to be the best they can be (i.e. leading them), but to ensure we all comply and follow rules (i.e. to manage us).
-Imagine what it would be like if we all knew the cause we were working towards; if we only invited people to join us and worked only with people who believed what we do and we designed our rules and policies to unleash everyone to do their lives’ work.
+When we look at how we employ people at the moment, there is a lot of management, rules and policies.
+These are not sourced from enabling people to be the best they can be i.e. leading, but to ensure we all comply and follow rules i.e. to manage.
+Imagine what it would be like if we all knew the cause we were working towards; if we only invited people to join us, working only with people who believed what we do and we designed our rules and policies to unleash everyone to do their life’s work.
 What would that make possible?